-Three years ago, he and his wife bought her parents' house on Lake Volney.
+Three years ago, he and his wife bought her parents' house on Lake Volney's south shore.
 He'd kept his boat there since 2008 when the place was built.

 Witty occasionally goes fishing - the lake supports panfish, northerns, bass and some walleye.
 His children grew up water-skiing and wake-surfing.
 He still swims in the lake.